-The USPSTF and ACOG both recommend low dose aspirin for the prevention of this disorder in pregnancy.
-Specifically, low dose aspirin is to be given to women at high-risk of preeclampsia including those with a history of preeclampsia with a preterm birth before 34 weeks, preeclampsia occurring in more than one pregnancy or when more than one risk factor for preeclampsia is present.
-The number of women likely to be helped by taking aspirin is small, but evidence supports its efficacy for these women and the safety of providing it for all women.^{10,80} This therapy should be initiated late in the first trimester or at the beginning of the second trimester.
-Neither USPSTF nor ACOG guidelines recommend aspirin use by young women for the prevention of CVD.
+The USPSTF and ACOG now both recommend low dose aspirin for the prevention of preeclampsia, initiated before 16 weeks of gestation until delivery.
+Specifically, low dose aspirin is to be given to women at high-risk of preeclampsia including those with a history of preeclampsia, multifetal gestation, renal disease, autoimmune disease, type 1 or type 2 diabetes mellitus, and chronic hypertension.
+It is also recommended for women with two or more of the moderate-risk factors including first pregnancy, maternal age of 35 years or older, body mass index of more than 30, family history of preeclampsia, sociodemographic characteristics, and personal history factors.
+The number of women likely to be helped by taking aspirin is small, but evidence supports its efficacy for these women and the safety of providing it for all women.^{10,80,87} Neither USPSTF nor ACOG guidelines recommend aspirin use by young women for the prevention of CVD.